 For what it’s worth, those prices are a little higher than what DirecTV subscribers paid — the 2022 season cost just shy of $300.
-And, again, if you sign up by July 6 you’ll save $100 on any of those schemes.
+And, again, be on the lookout for discounts.

 Nope.
 There is no way to refund NFL Sunday Ticket.
 Once you buy it, it’s yours.
 There are no refunds or cancellations.

 This part’s important, because we’re talking about several hundred dollars.
 So pay attention.

 If you subscribe to NFL Sunday Ticket via YouTube TV, it’s for a single season only.
 There’s no automatic renewal, and you’ll have to sign up again for the 2024-25 season.

 But if you sign up via YouTube Primetime Channels, your NFL Sunday Ticket will automatically renew until you cancel it.
 That’s odd and annoying, but it’s the way it is for now.
 Consider yourself warned.

 According to the current YouTube TV terms and conditions, blackouts are still possible if the home game doesn’t sell out.
 (As in sell out all of its tickets.)
 In that case, the game would be unavailable in that region.

 YouTube TV uses your billing address ZIP code to determine this — but it’s also possible that it’ll use your phone’s location data if you’re away from home but still within a blackout zone.
 “If there is an outage in your location,” the T&Cs say, “we’ll do our best to let you know.”

 The more things change, the more they stay the same, apparently.

 There was a good bit of scuttlebutt about whether NFL Sunday Ticket will be available in any other forms, now that it’s making the leap to a more progressive digital platform.